ccamel/awesome-ccamel/README.md

 - [stubailo/schema-stitching-demo](https://github.com/stubailo/schema-stitching-demo) - Example of schema stitching with graphql-tools
 - [styleguidist/react-styleguidist](https://github.com/styleguidist/react-styleguidist) - Isolated React component development environment with a living style guide
 - [subquery/subql](https://github.com/subquery/subql) -
+- [subquery/subql-cosmos](https://github.com/subquery/subql-cosmos) - A fork of Subql for cosmos support
 - [subquery/subql-starter](https://github.com/subquery/subql-starter) - The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
 - [tailwindlabs/headlessui](https://github.com/tailwindlabs/headlessui) - Completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.
 - [teambit/bit](https://github.com/teambit/bit) - A tool for composable software development.